FIVE MOST SURPRISING FINDS

-Somewhere in the red clay counties of Mississippi, in the sandy loam of the Carolinas, in the black soil of Alabama and Georgia and Louisiana, there are fourteen million acres that once belonged to Black families and no longer do.
+Somewhere in the red clay counties of Mississippi, in the sandy loam of the Carolinas, in the black soil of Alabama and Georgia and Louisiana, fourteen million acres once belonged to Black families.
+They do not anymore.
 This is not a metaphor.
 It is a deed record.
 It is the documented, county-by-county disappearance of the single largest accumulation of Black wealth in American history.
-It happened not in the chaos of slavery but in the quiet, legal mechanisms of twentieth-century property law (Francis et al., “Black Land Loss: 1920–1997,” AEA Papers and Proceedings, 2022).
+It happened not during slavery but through the quiet, legal mechanisms of twentieth-century property law (Francis et al., “Black Land Loss — 1920–1997,” AEA Papers and Proceedings, 2022).

-In 1910, at the peak of Black land ownership, approximately 218,000 Black farmers owned roughly 16 million acres of agricultural land across the American South (USDA, Land Values 2024 Summary, National Agricultural Statistics Service, 2024).
+In 1910, at the peak of Black land ownership, roughly 218,000 Black farmers owned about 16 million acres of agricultural land across the South (USDA, Land Values 2024 Summary, NASS, 2024).
 They were not sharecroppers.
 They were not tenants.
-They were owners, and the land they owned represented not just economic value but a particular kind of freedom — the freedom that comes from standing on ground that belongs to you, that cannot be taken by the whim of an employer or the prejudice of a landlord, that can be passed to your children and your children’s children as the foundation of a stability that no paycheck can provide.
+They were owners.
+The land they held meant more than economic value.
+It meant freedom — standing on ground that belongs to you, ground no employer or landlord can take, ground you pass to your children as the foundation of a stability no paycheck can match.

-By 2017, the number of Black farm operators had fallen to approximately 48,000, and Black-owned farmland had shrunk to fewer than 4.7 million acres — with independent estimates suggesting that the amount of land truly controlled by Black families is closer to 2 million acres (USDA Census of Agriculture, 2017; Francis et al., 2022).
-In a little over a century, Black America lost between 80 and 90 percent of its agricultural land.
+By 2017, the number of Black farm operators had fallen to roughly 48,000.
+Black-owned farmland had shrunk to fewer than 4.7 million acres.
+Independent estimates suggest the land truly controlled by Black families is closer to 2 million acres (USDA Census of Agriculture, 2017; Francis et al., 2022).
+In just over a century, Black America lost between 80 and 90 percent of its agricultural land.

 At current average farmland values of $3,800 per acre, the 14 million lost acres represent roughly $53 billion in land value alone — before accounting for agricultural income, mineral rights, timber value, and development potential over a century of ownership.